 We recommend using a citation manager to remove duplicate articles before importing your references into Covidence.
 Covidence automatically removes some duplicates, but it is not perfect.

 To check the number of duplicate articles Covidence removed, click on the Import Studies button at the top of your review.
-On the Manage Imports tab, you will be able to see how many duplicates were removed and verify their accuracy.
+On the Import History tab, you will be able to see how many duplicates were removed and verify their accuracy.

 If you click the Check duplicates button, Covidence will show you the duplicate articles and allow you to select Not a duplicate if you want to keep an article for screening.